|

 the transition/the move/the journey from the old to the new).

-A coach needs to establish
+A child coach needs to establish

 with many emotions such as; denial, fear, anxiety,